maverick9000/maverick9000.github.io/_posts/2020-04-04-tools-you-gotta-use.md

 author: Maverick Stoklosa
 ---

-I don't about you but I only became a console cowboy cause of Keanu Reeves.
+I don't know about you but I only became a console cowboy cause of Keanu Reeves.

 I've hand picked these.
 I'm sure you will find something to your liking here.
 If it's not fast and pretty I don't use it.